GGLAB-KU/ling-informed-mit/README.md

 ### Running the Experiments

-# TODO: @gsoykan - delete this disclaimer...
-Note that some folder names, such as `rebuttal` and `journal_submission`, may be misleading due to the dependency of our scripts on these names.
-If you wish to rename them, ensure that the related run scripts are also updated.

 For running the experiments, you can find Python scripts and `.sh` files under `src/instruction_tuning`.
 We rely on a SLURM cluster, and job scripts are provided to help you get started.